rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/effects-and-shaders-reference/index.md

 Xenko uses a programmable shading pipeline.
 The user can write a custom shader, create an associate effect and use it.
 This section will only cover how to use such effect.
 To learn how to create an effect from a shader, the user should learn the Xenko extensions of HLSL used in to write a shader.
 Please refer to the documentation.

-The `EffectSystem (ref:{SiliconStudio.Xenko.Effects.EffectSystem})` class provides an easy way to load an effect.
-It creates an instance of the `Effect (ref:{SiliconStudio.Xenko.Graphics.Effect})` class.
+The @'SiliconStudio.Xenko.Effects.EffectSystem' class provides an easy way to load an effect.
+It creates an instance of the @'SiliconStudio.Xenko.Graphics.Effect' class.

 **Code:** Load an effect